 When I booked the car, I saw an available one which the driver was an Abstract painter.
-Yeah !
-That guy might be interesting !

-So I booked that car even though I had to delay a bit my departure. : ) (Some more in the car I also met a young student fascinated by diet for professional sport player.
+So, I booked that car even though I had to delay a bit my departure. : ) (Some more in the car I also met a young student fascinated by diet for professional sport player.
 With whom I also learned a lot from!)

-I don’t know anything about abstract painting, it is the first time I have the chance to talk to such artist.
+I don’t know anything about abstract painting; it is the first time I have the chance to talk to such artist.
 It was for me a great opportunity to discover a new branch of art.

 Let me share with 3 tips I learned from him I believe can inspire Industrial designers.